 Jeremiah 32:37-41 “Behold, I will gather them out of all countries, whither I have driven them in mine anger, and in my fury, and in great wrath; and I will bring them again unto this place, and I will cause them to dwell safely: And they shall be my people, and I will be their God: And I will give them one heart, and one way, that they may fear me for ever, for the good of them, and of their children after them: And I will make an everlasting covenant with them, that I will not turn away from them, to do them good; but I will put my fear in their hearts, that they shall not depart from me.
 Yea, I will rejoice over them to do them good, and I will plant them in this land assuredly with my whole heart and with my whole soul.

 The Dairy Alliance has an assortment of virtual field trips you can take here: The Dairy Alliance.
 They have everything from the nursery, to the feed barn, to the milking parlor, to milk transport.
-Their website says you need to click on the selections to watch the field trips, but I found you need to scroll down and click on the video you wish to watch.
+Their website says you need to click on the selections to watch the field trips.
+I found it works better when you scroll down and click on the video you wish to watch.

 Echoing our message of cleanliness and touching on milk from the cow, this months craft covers it all.
-This month we will be making a Lavender Milk Bath.
-This is probably the simplest craft we have ever created, takes only a handful of supplies, and after you are finished promises a relaxing reward.
-It truly is a win-win.
-Be sure to make extra to have on hand for those long days.
+This month you will prepare a Lavender Milk Bath.
+This is a simple craft that requires only a handful of supplies.
+Once completed, it promises a relaxing reward for any who wish to use it.
+Be sure to make extra!

-A biography and visit of his home can be found here: Hayes Home
+You can view his biography and take a virtual visit to his home here: Hayes Home

 In keeping with past March morning time bundles, the recipe includes the use of lemon.
 I have always loved lemon in the early spring.
 They smell and taste clean and fresh, senses that, to me, evoke a feeling of spring.
 I hope you enjoy!